 Jacquie is a member of Pikes Peak Herding Association, Southern Colorado Australian Shepherd Club, Australian Shepherd Club of America (ASCA), and United States Australian Shepherd Association (USASA).

-Jacquie has been a member of Good Dog for about 5 years
+Jacquie has been a member of Good Dog for over 5 years

 Jacquie was screened for responsible practices and has been a member since 2020.